 - Do let them know that believing in themselves and creating what they want is achievable and important.

 - Do help them get involved in activities and pursuits that can expose them to new friends and new ideas.

 - Do share with them your own stories of social struggles and successes.

 Finally, don’t dismiss your children’s concerns simply by making grand statements about how their looks or intellect compare to others or by coaching them “Don’t let it bother you.”

-Cool kids come in all shapes and sizes, from all ethnic and socioeconomic backgrounds and from both sexes.
-Our job is helping them to find out and embrace their real, authentic selves.
+Cool kids come in all shapes and sizes, from all ethnic and socioeconomic backgrounds, and from both sexes.
+Our job is to help them to find out and embrace their real, authentic selves.

 And that’s really cool.

 © Summit Communications Management Corporation 2014.
 All Rights Reserved.

 Boeree, C.G.
 (2006).
 Carl Rogers.
 Personality Theories.
 Translated from French by Bondareva, K. http://webspace.ship.edu/cgboer/Rogers.html (10 Nov.
 2014).

 Family Education.
 (2014).
 The pressures on adolescent girls.
 Family Education Network. http://life.familyeducation.com/girls/mothers/54212.html#ixzz3IIcbAYb8 (10 Nov.
 2014).